-Initiative 2.1 includes the expectation that school liaisons will be identified by fall 2015.
+Initiative 2.1 includes the identification of school liaisons by fall 2015.
 The deans will be expected to identify additional faculty each year to gradually increase the community of IPE champions over the next five years.
 This initiative is partially related to Initiative 1.3 in that the participants in the ICDC will constitute the consortium of faculty most likely to become more involved in IPE development.
-Participation in faculty development activities regarding IPE will be monitored by the CIECP Director and the Vice Chancellor for Academic Affairs.
+The CIECP Director will monitor participation in IPE faculty development activities and will report this to the Vice Chancellor for Academic Affairs on an annual basis.